jacekd81/engineering-management/README.md

 - 📖 Patrick Lencioni, [The Five Dysfunctions of a Team: A Leadership Fable](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756/ref=sr_1_1?s=books&ie=UTF8&qid=1500281191&sr=1-1&keywords=dysfunctions).
 - 📖 Work Rules!: Insights from Inside Google That Will Transform How You Live and Lead, Laszlo Bock.
 A pretty interesting description of Google's processes.
 A bit long at times.
 - 📖 [The Manager's Path](https://www.oreilly.com/library/view/the-managers-path/9781491973882/) , Camille Fournier.
 A very practical book with lots of down-to-earth advices.
+- 📖 [Team Topologies](https://itrevolution.com/product/team-topologies/), from ITRevolution Press.
+Discusses the intricacies of managing Engineering Departments, and especially patterns for improving team interactions.
+- 📖 [The Effective Executive](https://www.amazon.com/Effective-Executive-Definitive-Harperbusiness-Essentials/dp/0060833459) by Peter Drucker, Seminal Work in Management.
+Discusses challenges of management, especially managing Knowledge Workers.
+Proposes principles for effective decision-making and continued improvement of one's organization
+  - May also serve as grounding for growing beyond Engineering Management, as well as working with other departments.

 There are some other more specific books quoted below.